 By 2017 numerous research and academic papers were able to document the pain large metropolitan areas were experiencing with the explosion of TNC use.
 They showed that 60% of rides were filched from transit, walking, biking or not traveling at all.
 So many cities saw a drop in transit use coinciding with increased TNC volume.
 They also showed that cars roamed empty looking for rides an additional 60% of the time a passenger was actually in the car.
 Over 17 cities and states imposed taxes and fees on the services to help cope with the city expenses and to support transit networks.
 A report from the San Francisco’s MTA showed the city had 1800 licensed taxis but were swamped with an average of 5,700 TNC vehicles operating daily in the City’s 4.7 square miles.
 In that average day these cars did a staggering 170,000 rides, traveled 570,000 miles and represented over 20% of all the intercity trips performed.
 A small bit of good news, SF’s use of TNC vehicles was very concentrated in the financial district and were more efficiently used than anywhere else in the country.
 But San Francisco had gone from the 6th most congested city in the US to 2nd place.
 The San Francisco MTA’s pleas to the CPUC to throttle the services back or help with local administration went nowhere, and the City’s legal actions were thwarted by appeals and endless negotiations.
 Just when all seemed lost, a shoe dropped right in San Francisco.
 The California Supreme Court, located near SF’s own City Hall issued a unanimous labor ruling in a case involving drivers for a delivery service operating in California.
 It simplified the California standards for determining employee vs independent contractor classification in a way that made gig economy drivers most certainly employees.
 This change would result in huge increases in costs for gig economy companies and potentially wipe out any hope of future profitability for the likes of Uber and Lyft.

-Within 2 months of the Supreme Court decision the tech industry mobilized their forces in a concerted effort in Sacramento, begging the legislature to somehow blunt the ruling for their gig economy partners and also asking their friend Governor Brown to issue some sort of executive order to nullify the court’s ruling.
+Within 2 months of the Supreme Court decision the tech industry mobilized their forces in a concerted effort in Sacramento, begging the legislature to somehow blunt the court’s ruling for their gig economy clients and also asking their friend, Governor Brown to issue some sort of executive order to nullify the court’s ruling.

-SF and Herrera were not acting alone, within weeks of his actions, NY City put a cap on the number of new TNC licenses to be issued and set a minimum wage for drivers.
+SF and Herrera were not acting alone, within weeks of his actions, NY City found that the 10s of thousands of TNC vehicles actually roamed the city 60% of the time with no passenger on board, so they put a cap on the number of new TNC licenses to be issued.
 Seattle had already created an ordinance allowing TNC drivers to unionize.
-7 cities and 11 states have imposed fees or taxes to deal with the costs of the “rideshare revolution”.
+Around the U.S. 7 cities and 11 states have imposed fees or taxes so far to deal with the costs of the “rideshare revolution”.
 And within a few weeks after Herrera’s subpoena, the SF Board Of Supervisors came to an agreement with Uber and Lyft to impose a City tax on TNC Rides to help with transit costs.
+Then, after 6 New York City taxi and TNC drivers committed suicide because of decreased pay, the City enacted minimum wage provisions for TNC drivers to take effect January 1 2019.

-Many labor and transportation experts doubt that Uber and Lyft can survive with drivers being classified as employees.
-We will have to wait to see if the “Gig Is Really Up” in San Francisco and California or if the State Legislature comes to their rescue again.
-But City attorneys in San Francisco and Los Angeles are continuing to lead the charge for safety, fairness and transparency.
+Many labor and transportation experts doubt that Uber and Lyft can survive the increased cost of drivers being classified as employees.
+We will have to wait to see if the “Gig Is Really Up” in San Francisco and California or if the State Legislature comes to their rescue once again.
+But City officials in San Francisco, Los Angeles, New York and Chicago are continuing to lead the charge for public safety, fairness and smart urban transportation.